-Affidavit of Diligent Search and Inquiry for Default Litigants
+Affidavit of Diligent Search and Inquiry Following Unsuccessful Service of Process

-Home > Florida Form 12.913c
+Home > Florida Diligent Search Form 12.913c

-Form 12.913(c): Affidavit of Diligent Search
+Florida Form 12.913(c): Affidavit of Diligent Search

 This page provides quick access to Florida Family Law Form 12.913(c) for users who need to review, download, or reference the affidavit in a family law matter involving minor child constructive service.

-About Form 12.913(c)
+About Florida Form 12.913(c)

 Florida Supreme Court Approved Family Law Form 12.913(c), titled Affidavit of Diligent Search, is used in family law proceedings when a party cannot be located and constructive service is required.
-This form is commonly used in conjunction with the Notice of Action for Family Cases Involving Minor Child(ren), Form 12.913(a)(2), to support service by publication in matters involving children.
+This form is commonly used in conjunction with the Notice of Action for Florida Family Cases Involving Minor Child(ren), Florida Form 12.913(a)(2), to support service by publication in matters involving children.

-The purpose of Form 12.913(c) is to document the specific efforts made to locate the missing party and demonstrate to the court that a thorough and good faith search has been conducted.
+The purpose of Florida Form 12.913(c) is to document the specific efforts made to locate the missing party and demonstrate to the court that a thorough and good faith search has been conducted.
 The affidavit typically outlines the investigative steps taken, helping establish that all reasonable avenues have been pursued before requesting alternative service methods.

 Proper completion and notarization of this form are essential, as it becomes part of the official court record and plays a critical role in allowing the case to proceed when personal service is not possible.

-This page is provided for general informational purposes to help identify and access the form.
+This page is provided for general informational purposes to help identify and access the Florida form.
 It is not a substitute for legal advice, clerk guidance, or specific court requirements, which may vary by jurisdiction.

 Practice Notes for Counsel

-• Review form and instructions: Carefully examine the most current version of the applicable form and its instructions prior to use to ensure compliance with Florida Supreme Court requirements and any recent updates.
+• Review Florida form and instructions: Carefully examine the most current version of the applicable form and its instructions prior to use to ensure compliance with Florida Supreme Court requirements and any recent updates.

-• Confirm procedural appropriateness: Verify that the selected form is suitable for your specific matter and jurisdiction, and confirm any local court preferences or clerk requirements that may impact filing.
+• Confirm Florida procedural appropriateness: Verify that the selected form is suitable for your specific matter and jurisdiction, and confirm any local court preferences or clerk requirements that may impact filing.

 • Maintain records: Retain a complete copy of the executed affidavit and all supporting documentation for your file, as these materials may be referenced in future proceedings or court review.

-• Engage investigative support when needed: If additional diligence or documentation is required prior to filing, utilize our investigative services to ensure a thorough, well documented search that supports court acceptance and procedural advancement.
+• Engage Florida licensed investigative support when needed: If additional diligence or documentation is required prior to filing, utilize our investigative services to ensure a thorough, well documented search that supports court acceptance and procedural advancement.

 In-Page PDF Viewer